nainish2/whatsapp-chat-analysis/README.md

 Python notebook link https://nbviewer.jupyter.org/github/nainish2/whatsapp-chat-analysis/blob/master/whatsapp_chat_analysis.ipynb
 Each and every aspect is made understandable in this notebook.
+The csv file which will form after processing the .txt file and the .txt file which is taken is provided above.

 For further prefrences connect me through linkedin https://www.linkedin.com/in/nainish-aggarwal-4b8702a4/